cnp3/ebook/principles/reliability.rst

 Bit stuffing and character stuffing allow to recover frames from a stream of bits or bytes.
 This framing mechanism provides a richer service than the physical layer.
 Through the framing service, one can send and receive complete frames.
 This framing service can also be represented by using the `DATA.request` and `DATA.indication` primitives.
-This is illustrated in the figure below, assuming hypothetical frames containing four useful bit and one bit of framing for graphical reasons.
+This is illustrated in the figure below, assuming hypothetical frames containing four useful bits and one bit of framing for graphical reasons.

   .. msc::